Skip to Content

 How do you know when a fiddle fig needs water?

-The first way to tell if a fiddle leaf fig needs water is that the soil is dry farther than a few inches down.
+The best way to tell if a fiddle leaf fig needs water is that the soil is dry farther than a few inches down.
 If it is completely dry and the pot is super light when you pick it up, act fast!
+Watch for soil shrinkage, too.
+If you notice the soil becoming hard and compact and “shrinking” away from the inside of your planter, it’s too dry.

 Don’t water it as is.
 Instead, use your fingers or a fork to gently break up the soil a bit.
-If you don’t break up the soil, your water make just run down the sides of the planter (on the inside), avoiding the root ball all together.
+If you don’t break up the soil, your water will just run down the sides of the planter (on the inside), avoiding the root ball all together.

 You may also notice that the leaves on your plant are beginning to droop.
 One of the older leaves could also begin to yellow.
 I have had this happen, and the plant was not beyond saving!
 I broke off the yellowing leaf, gave the plant a good drink, and it rebounded quickly.